 Listen to an incredible clip on Teshuvah live from the BJX Beri Weber Slichos featuring Rabbi Yitzchok Fingerer

-* To receive brief inspiration and a beautiful Dvar Torah to share at your Shabbos table email [email protected] or visit parshaknowledge.com.
+-Parsha Inspiration: Receive brief inspiration to share at your Shabbos table [email protected] or visit parshaknowledge.com.